-This section describes the general access timing concepts for instruction execution.
-The Atmel AVR CPU is driven by the CPU clock clk{CPU}, directly generated from the selected clock source for the chip.
+Instruction This section describes the general access timing concepts for instruction execution.
+The AVR CPU is driven by the CPU clock clk{CPU}, directly generated from the selected clock source for the Execution Timing chip.
 No internal clock division is used.

-The following figure shows the parallel instruction fetches and instruction executions enabled by the Harvard architecture and the fast-access Register File concept.
+Figure 6 shows the parallel instruction fetches and instruction executions enabled by the Harvard architecture and the fast-access Register file concept.
 This is the basic pipelining concept to obtain up to 1 MIPS per MHz with the corresponding unique results for functions per cost, functions per clocks, and functions per power-unit.

-Figure 11-4 The Parallel Instruction Fetches and Instruction Executions
+Figure 6.
+The Parallel Instruction Fetches and Instruction Executions

-The next figure shows the internal timing concept for the Register File.
+Figure 7 shows the internal timing concept for the Register file.
 In a single clock cycle an ALU operation using two register operands is executed, and the result is stored back to the destination register.

-Figure 11-5 Single Cycle ALU Operation
+Figure 7.
+Single Cycle ALU Operation

-11.7.
 Reset and Interrupt Handling

-The Atmel AVR provides several different interrupt sources.
-These interrupts and the separate Reset Vector each have a separate Program Vector in the Program memory space.
+The AVR provides several different interrupt sources.
+These interrupts and the separate reset vector each have a separate program vector in the program memory space.
 All interrupts are assigned individual enable bits which must be written logic one together with the Global Interrupt Enable bit in the Status Register in order to enable the interrupt.
-Depending on the Program Counter value, interrupts may be automatically disabled when Boot Lock Bits BLB02 or BLB12 are programmed.
+Depending on the Program Counter value, interrupts may be automatically disabled when Boot Lock bits BLB02 or BLB12 are programmed.
 This feature improves software security.
-See the section Memory Programming for details.
+See the section "Memory Programming" on page 286 for details.

-The lowest addresses in the Program memory space are by default defined as the Reset and Interrupt Vectors.
-The complete list of Vectors is shown in Interrupts.
+The lowest addresses in the program memory space are by default defined as the Reset and Interrupt vectors.
+The complete list of vectors is shown in "Interrupts" on page 59.
 The list also determines the priority levels of the different interrupts.
 The lower the address the higher is the priority level.
-RESET has the highest priority, and next is INT0 - the External Interrupt Request 0.
-The Interrupt Vectors can be moved to the start of the boot Flash section by setting the Interrupt Vector Select (IVSEL) bit in the MCU Control Register (MCUCR).
-Refer to Interrupts for more information.
-The Reset Vector can also be moved to the start of the boot Flash section by programming the BOOTRST Fuse, see Boot Loader Support - Read-While-Write Self-Programming.
+RESET has the highest priority, and next is INTO - the External Interrupt Request 0.
+The interrupt vectors can be moved to the start of the boot Flash section by setting the IVSEL bit in the MCU Control Register (MCUCR).
+Refer to "Interrupts" on page 59 for more information.
+The Reset vector can also be moved to the start of the boot Flash section by programming the BOOTRST fuse, see "Boot Loader Support - Read-While-Write Self-Programming" on page 273.